 Similar to picture books, the illustrations can help tell the story, so physical characteristics don’t need to be mentioned in the text.

-If you’re not familiar with chapter books, a good way to get a feel for them is to take a lot recently traditionally published ones out of the library and study them.
+If you’re not familiar with chapter books, a good way to get a feel for them is to take a lot of recently traditionally published ones out of the library and study them.

 If you’re a children’s writer and haven’t written one yet, give it a try!